-In 2019, WMCC employed a part-time security force.
-Campus officials continue to have significant responsibility for students and campus activities, and are considered to be Campus Security Authorities, including the Vice President for Student Affairs, the Vice President for Academic Affairs, College Facilities management, and directors of student-convening centers including the Library and Academic Success Center.
-CSAs are not expected to investigate the crime to determine its validity, but to simply document the incident and provide the information to campus officials for follow-up.
+In 2022, WMCC employed a part-time security force.
+Campus officials continue to have significant responsibility for students and campus activities, and are considered to be Campus Security Authorities (CSAs), including members of the College Leadership Team, the Safety & Security Supervisor, the Facilities Manager, and directors of student convening centers, including the Library and Student Success Center, and student organization advisors, including Student Senate and Phi Theta Kappa Honor Society.
+CSAs are not expected to investigate a crime to determine its validity, but rather to simply document the incident and provide the information to campus officials for follow-up.